Giving AI Agents Access to Cryptocurrency and Smart Contracts Creates New Vectors of AI Harm: Background

-A second way that misalignment can occur, even if an AI’s creators did a fine job specifying an objective for it, is if the AI doesn’t fully internalize that objective during training --- or internalizes other, undesirable objectives too (\textit{inner misalignment}) \citep{iyer2024misalignment}.
-These other objectives will sometimes be \textit{instrumental goals} \citep{jamesh2022inneralignment, ward2024reasonsagentsactintention} that the AIs sets en route to a terminal goal \citep{bengio2023rogueais, benson-tilsen2018formalizing}.
-These instrumental goals tend to converge around recurring themes — including seeking power and resources (e.g., money), which make nearly every terminal goal more attainable \citep{shen2023largelanguagemodelalignment, harris2022instrumental, ngo2025alignmentproblemdeeplearning}.
+A second way misalignment can occur, even if an AI’s creators did a fine job specifying its objective, is if the AI doesn’t fully internalize that objective during training --- or internalizes other, undesirable objectives too (\textit{inner misalignment}) \citep{iyer2024misalignment}.
+These other objectives will often be \textit{instrumental goals} \citep{jamesh2022inneralignment, ward2024reasonsagentsactintention} that the AIs sets en route to a terminal goal \citep{bengio2023rogueais, benson-tilsen2018formalizing}.
+These instrumental goals tend to converge around recurring themes --- including seeking power and resources (e.g., money), which make nearly every terminal goal more tractable \citep{shen2023largelanguagemodelalignment, ngo2025alignmentproblemdeeplearning}.
 Importantly, these instrumental goals can be harmful, even if the terminal goal is not \citep{10.1093/ojls/gqae018}.
-For example, assigned some arbitrary innocuous goal by humans — let’s say, ``manufactur[ing] as many paperclips as possible'' \citep{bostrom2003ethical} — an AI may set an instrumental goal of eliminating humankind, just in case they stand in its way.
-A troubling feature of instrumental goals is that they dramatically increase the ``surface area'' of misalignment harm; defending against misalignment means anticipating a potentially ``unbounded'' \citep{wade2023ais} number of harmful instrumental goals (instead of just one harmful terminal goal).
-When it comes to CAIA, it is not difficult to see how cryptocurrency and smart contracts could become the focus of many instrumental goals --- both harmful and not --- because they represent a straightforward path to power and resources that will make countless downstream goals more tractable.
+For example, assigned some arbitrary innocuous goal by humans — let’s say, ``manufactur[ing] as many paperclips as possible'' \citep{bostrom2003ethical} — an AI may set an instrumental goal of eliminating humankind, just in case they get in the way.
+A troubling feature of instrumental goals is that they greatly increase the ``surface area'' of misalignment harm; defending against misalignment now requires anticipating a potentially ``unbounded'' \citep{wade2023ais} number of harmful instrumental goals (instead of just one harmful terminal goal).
+When it comes to CAIA, it is easy to see how cryptocurrency and SCs could become the focus of many instrumental goals (both harmful and not) as they represent a direct path to power and resources that will make countless downstream goals more attainable.